Sustainable, Affordable Housing

 - New attic and basement insulation

 Through a partnership with EcoWorks, Hope Village Revitalization has been able to distribute more than 50 Healthy Home Kits to Hope Village residents, with small energy savings that add up, including smart power strips, LED light bulbs, weather stripping, door sweeps, and more!

 This program provides positive, direct housing improvement support to income-qualified households in the Hope Village neighborhood.
 Exterior home repairs can often make the difference long-term and preserve the equity and presence of a longtime family in a neighborhood such as ours.
 In addition, the neighborhood as a whole benefits from the preservation of homes and the improved appearance.

-As funds allow, grants of up $7500 are available to eligible homeowners for essential exterior home improvements to ensure residents have safe, accessible, healthy housing, and to support a stable neighborhood.
+As funds allow, grants of up to $5000 are available to eligible homeowners for essential exterior home improvements to ensure residents have safe, accessible, healthy housing, and to support a stable neighborhood.